andreilevin/RecipEasy/mvp.md

  PEPPER, SALT, PAPRIKA, PARSLEY, POTATO, WORCESTERSHIR, ONION, VINEGAR, FLOUR, THYME, BACON, SWEET, LEAN, KETCHUP, CABBAG
 ```

+### (B)  Sentence-tokenized topics:

-**For comparison, here is the same thing but with a sentence tokenizer instead (using each full ingredient phrase as the token) and no stemming:**
+For comparison, here is the same thing but with a sentence tokenizer instead (using each full ingredient phrase as the token) and no stemming:

 ```
 Topic 0: